 Prevent CopyTrans from loading items in your Camera Roll

-If you have a very large amount of videos in your iPhone or iPod Camera Roll, you can disable loading the Camera Roll to decrease the amount of time CopyTrans takes to load the iDevice contents.
+If you have a large number of videos in your iPhone’s Camera Roll, you can disable loading the Camera Roll to decrease the amount of time CopyTrans takes to load the data.
 To prevent CopyTrans from loading the Camera Roll videos:

-In the Search box of the “Advanced settings” window, type “tracks.ignore” and change the value of “general.tracks.ignore_camera_roll” setting from “no” to “yes” (double-click on “no” in order to be able to change the setting)
+- In the Search box of the “Advanced settings” window, type “tracks.ignore” and change the value of “general.tracks.ignore_camera_roll” setting from “no” to “yes” (double-click on “no” to be able to change the setting).

 The backup gets stuck on a single track

-Some track files on your iPhone, iPad or iPod such as videos, long audio files or certain apps can be exceptionally large in size.
+Some track files on your iPhone, iPad, or iPod, such as videos, long audio files, or certain apps can be exceptionally large.
 Please be patient and allow CopyTrans as much time as it needs to copy the track even if the backup process appears stuck.
 If the issue persists:

-Restart of the iPhone, iPad or iPod and try the backup again
+- Restart the iPhone, iPad, or iPod and try the back up again

 CopyTrans says that my iTunes library is corrupt

-Manually back up your iDevice tracks and playlists to a chosen PC folder CopyTrans does not need access to the iTunes library in this case.
+- Manually back up your iPhone tracks and playlists to a chosen PC folder CopyTrans does not need access to the iTunes library in this case.

-iTunes asks me for password when trying to play a song or video
+iTunes asks me for a password when trying to play a song or video